Win2000DevCommunity/Capture-tool/README.md

     Removed the transparent background in select mode due to the problem with the 16-color.
     Fixed the issue with the process not being closed.

+V1.2:

+    Fix bug when selecting the region again in the same process.
+    Add installer and support for multiple languages.

 Steps to compile :

     Open Project Options in Dev-C++: